Jaimss/mcutils/docs/dev.jaims.mcutils/kotlin.-int/to-time-formatted.md

 Get the different hours, minutes, seconds, etc. from a Integer in seconds

 **Return**
-a map of the proper time units
+a map of times and ints where time is the [Times](../-times/index.html) and [Int](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-int/index.html) is the amount of that time